‘Orange Is The New Black’ Season 5 Spoilers: Leaked Episodes Reveal Whether Daya Shoots Prison Guard Humphrey

-Orange is the New Black got some unexpected spoilers this weekend when the first 10 episodes were leaked to the internet, revealing to fans what happens in the wake of the riot and whether Daya pulls the trigger on the guard she’s holding at gunpoint.
+Orange Is the New Black got some unexpected spoilers this weekend when the first 10 episodes were leaked to the internet, revealing to fans what happens in the wake of the riot and whether Daya pulls the trigger on the guard she’s holding at gunpoint.

-Though fifth season of the popular Netflix drama wasn’t supposed to be released until early June, the episodes found their way to torrent networks early on Saturday after a hacker group released them when Netflix refused to pay a ransom.
-As Gizmodo reported, the group tried to squeeze the streaming video giant out of a big payday and then released Season 5 of Orange is the New Black after the talks went nowhere.
+Although the fifth season of the popular Netflix drama wasn’t supposed to be released until early June, the episodes found their way to torrent networks early on Saturday after a hacker group released them when Netflix refused to pay a ransom.
+As Gizmodo reported, the group tried to squeeze the streaming video giant out of a big payday and then released Season 5 of Orange Is the New Black after the talks went nowhere.

 “TheDarkOverlord has claimed responsibility for the leak,” the report noted.
 “Speaking with TorrentFreak, the hacking group claims that a post-production company engaged in negotiations to prevent the release of one of its most high-profile shows months ahead of schedule.
 Payment never materialized and the group made good on its threats.”